 From budgets to schedules to table settings, there are a lot of small–yet important details restaurant managers need to keep track of.
 No manager can keep it all straight all of the time.

-It’s important to train yourself to analyze situations and pay attention to detail.
-And, of course, there are apps and programs that can help you stay organized, from time-tracking and scheduling apps to budgeting and inventory apps.
+It's important to train yourself to analyze situations and pay attention to detail.
+And, of course, there are apps and programs that can help you stay organized, from time-tracking apps to budgeting and inventory apps.

 The important thing is to stay organized, to keep all of those details from slipping through the cracks.

 Now imagine everything we've mentioned above — budgeting, resolving conflicts, keeping track of staff and inventory — is all thrown at you in one shift.
 To be a successful restaurant manager, flexibility and the ability to multitask is key.

 It's always great to set a plan for each shift.
 For your breakfast shift, for example, you may open, count the cash drawers, make sure everything is clean and in place for the day, and take care of some payroll work.
 Just keep in mind that problems and questions will arise, which will throw off that set plan.